Chen-Zhe/google-speech/README.md

 	$ (sudo) make install
 	```

-(this Makefile is modified from cpp-docs-samples)
+(this Makefile is modified from the same guide)
 - note that `GOOGLEAPIS_GENS_PATH` must be set correctly
 use ' nano ~/.bashrc' and add the following line to the end of the file :
 	```